Pylons/pyramid_debugtoolbar/docs/index.rst

     debugtoolbar.active_panels = performance

-  This activation setting will override any per-request settings set via :ref:`activating_panels`.
+  This will set the listed panels to always be active.
+Instead, in order to enable per-request activation see :ref:`activating_panels`.

 ``debugtoolbar.max_request_history``